openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-scaleio-driver.rst

    $ cinder help qos-associate

+``maxIOPS``
+ The QoS I/O rate limit.
+If not set, the I/O rate will be unlimited.
+ The setting must be larger than 10.

+``maxIOPSperGB``
+ The QoS I/O rate limit.
+ The limit will be calculated by the specified value multiplied by the volume size.
+ The setting must be larger than 10.

 ``maxBWS``
- The QoS I/O issue bandwidth rate limit in KBs.
-If not set, the I/O issue bandwidth rate has no limit.
+ The QoS I/O bandwidth rate limit in KBs.
+If not set, the I/O bandwidth rate will be unlimited.
 The setting must be a multiple of 1024.

-``maxIOPS``
+``maxBWSperGB``
- The QoS I/O issue bandwidth rate limit in MBs.
-If not set, the I/O issue bandwidth rate has no limit.
-The setting must be larger than 10.
+ The QoS I/O bandwidth rate limit in KBs.
+ The limit will be calculated by the specified value multiplied by the volume size.
+ The setting must be a multiple of 1024.

+The driver always chooses the minimum between the QoS keys value and the relevant calculated value of ``maxIOPSperGB`` or ``maxBWSperGB``.

 Since the limits are per SDC, they will be applied after the volume is attached to an instance, and thus to a compute node/SDC.